-Stomatitis is widely seen in adult domestic cats and it’s a painful and threatening problem.
+Stomatitis is widely seen in adult domestic cats, and it’s a painful and threatening problem.
 Purebred cats such as Somalis, Persians, and Himalayans tend to develop stomatitis at a younger age.
 The same goes for cats living in multi-cat households.
 Each case with feline stomatitis represents a great therapeutic challenge as the condition has a stubborn character.

-Etiology and pathogenesis
+Etiology and pathogenesis of stomatitis in cats

 The etiology of stomatitis in cats remains unclear.
 Some data reveal that almost 90 percent of cats with chronic stomatitis were shedding both Feline Herpesvirus-1 (FHV-1) and Feline Calicivirus (FCV); Feline Immunodeficiency Virus (FIV) has been isolated from 10-80 percent of cats with stomatitis.
 The lowest prevalence of less than 15% has Feline Leukemia Virus (FeLV) in patients with a chronic form of stomatitis.
 Still, there isn’t enough information to scientifically support the correlation between any of the viruses and stomatitis in cats.

-It has been suggested that stomatitis also develops due to plaque and subsequent bacteria build up.
+It has been suggested that stomatitis also develops due to plaque and subsequent bacteria buildup.
 Bacteria, however, can only play a secondary role in the pathogenesis of the condition.
 Plaque biofilm is associated with poor oral hygiene.
-When the bacteria enter the gingival sulcus (small pocket between the gums) they cause inflammation and infection.
+When the bacteria enter the gingival sulcus (small pocket between the gums), they cause inflammation and infection.

 Cats suffering from stomatitis are presented with a history of drooling, pawing at the face, bad breath (halitosis), pain upon eating, food dropping, blood-tinged saliva, weight loss, and anorexia.
 A significant sign is that the animals prefer soft food even if rigid food used to be their favorite treat.
 They become less active and can be aggressive if the owner tries to touch their face.

-Clinical examination may reveal enlarged mandibular lymph nodes and ulcerations of the lips.
+The clinical examination may reveal enlarged mandibular lymph nodes and ulcerations of the lips.
 Diffuse inflammation of the gingiva, buccal mucosa, alveolar mucosa, tongue, sublingual tissue, and pharynx can be noted.
 The cat’s hair coat will eventually become unclean and unkempt because they avoid self-grooming.

-As the disease progresses the inflamed tissue in the oral cavity takes on proliferative, raised, ulcerated, and erythematous character and tends to bleed regularly.
-Periodontal and dental disease of various degrees may develop and the teeth are covered in abundant plaque.
+As the disease progresses, the inflamed tissue in the oral cavity takes on proliferative, raised, ulcerated, and erythematous character and tends to bleed regularly.
+Periodontal and dental disease of various degrees may develop, and the teeth are covered in abundant plaque.

-Serum biochemistry reveals elevated globulins with an altered albumin/globulin ration.
-Whenever possible a serologic evaluation of FIV antibody and FeLV antigen is advisable.
+Serum biochemistry reveals elevated globulins with an altered albumin/globulin ratio.
+Whenever possible, a serologic evaluation of FIV antibody and FeLV antigen is advisable.
 Virus isolation on material taken with oral swabs from the mouth can be performed but rarely helps determine the course of treatment.